Bitwise operation: AND

 Because the result 0010 is non-zero, we know the second bit in the original pattern was set.
 This is often called bit masking.
 (By analogy, the use of masking tape covers, or masks, portions that should not be altered or portions that are not of interest.
 In this case, the 0 values mask the bits that are not of interest.)

 The bitwise AND may be used to clear selected bits (or flags) of a register in which each bit represents an individual Boolean state.
 This technique is an efficient way to store a number of Boolean values using as little memory as possible.

-For example, 0110 (decimal 6) can be considered a set of four flags, where the first and fourth flags are clear (0), and the second and third flags are set (1).
+For example, 0110 (decimal 6) can be considered a set of four flags numbered from right to left, where the first and fourth flags are clear (0), and the second and third flags are set (1).
 The third flag may be cleared by using a bitwise AND with the pattern that has a zero only in the third bit: